neuschaefer/reform-handbook/src/source/quickstart.rst

 Step 1: Connect Batteries
 -------------------------

 To prevent discharge during shipment, the battery cables are not connected by default.
-After reading about :ref:`Safety` in chapter 2, unscrew the 10 bottom screws and remove the bottom plate.
+After reading about **Safety** in chapter 2, unscrew the 10 bottom screws and remove the bottom plate.
 Attach the two battery cable plugs to the battery connectors on the motherboard, then reinstall the bottom lid.

 .. image:: _static/illustrations/2-callouts.png